owncloud/ocis/services/graph/README.md

 ## Manual Filters

 Using the API, you can manually filter like for users.
 See the [Libre Graph API](https://owncloud.dev/libre-graph-api/#/users/ListUsers) for examples in the [developer documentation](https://owncloud.dev).
-Note that you can use `and` to refine results.
+Note that you can use `and` and `or` to refine results.

 ## Sequence Diagram